 JWST ETC Source Spectral Energy Distributions

 The JWST Exposure Time Calculator (ETC) offers a series of spectral energy distributions (SEDs) that may be used when building a source.
-Templates include many flavors of stellar and extragalactic spectra, and analytic spectral distributions.
+Templates include many flavors of stellar and extragalactic spectra, as well as novae, nebulae, planetary, and analytic spectral distributions.
 A user-supplied spectrum may also be uploaded to the ETC for use in calculations.

 Analytic spectral energy distributions include a Flat Continuum, Power-law Continuum, and a Blackbody Spectrum.